Jabril09/azure-network-protocols/README.md

 <img src="https://i.imgur.com/NR5CnFd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lorem.In the top bar click and type in ICMP (Inter control messaging protocol) and hit enter.
+Minimized VM1 and find go into VM2 to get the private IP address.
+Copy it and go back to VM1.
+Click the windows button and type powershell and open up powershell.(More powerful command-line shell and scripting language than the Command-prompt, similar to command prompt) In the top bar click and type in ICMP (Inter control messaging protocol) and hit enter.
 Notice how everthing stopped?.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/UiaJmII.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lorem ipsum.
+In powershell type in ping 10.0.0.5 (VM2 private Ip address).
+Hit enter and you will notice the ping and replies.
+Type in ping 10.0.0.5 (space) -t.
+Now you will be ping forever. pretty cool.
 </p>
 <br />
 <p>